Maya Harris

 Maya Lakshmi Harris (born January 30, 1967) is an American lawyer, public policy advocate, and writer.
 Harris was one of three senior policy advisors for Hillary Clinton's 2016 presidential campaign's policy agenda and she also served as chair of the 2020 presidential campaign of her sister, Kamala Harris.

-Harris was born in Champaign–Urbana, Illinois, and was educated at Bishop O'Dowd High School, the University of California, Berkeley, and Stanford University.
+Harris was born in Champaign–Urbana, Illinois, and was educated at Bishop O'Dowd High School in Oakland, California, the University of California, Berkeley, and Stanford University.
 She was involved with PolicyLink, the American Civil Liberties Union, and the Center for American Progress.

 Early life and education

 Maya Lakshmi Harris was born in Champaign-Urbana, Illinois, and grew up in the San Francisco Bay Area and Montreal, Quebec.
-She is a daughter of Shyamala Gopalan Harris (1938–2009), a breast cancer researcher who emigrated from Chennai (formerly Madras), India in 1960; and Donald Harris, a Jamaican-born Stanford University economics professor, now emeritus.
-Her maternal grandfather, P. V. Gopalan was a career civil servant with federal Government of India.
+She is the younger child of Shyamala Gopalan Harris, a Tamil breast cancer researcher who emigrated from Madras (now known as Chennai), India, in 1958; and Donald Harris, a Jamaican-born Stanford University economics professor, now emeritus.
+Her maternal grandfather, P. V. Gopalan, was a career civil servant with Government of India.
 She and her older sister, Kamala, were raised with beliefs from Baptist and Hindu faiths.
-At 17, she gave birth to her only child, Meena Harris.
-She received her Bachelor of Arts degree from the University of California, Berkeley in 1989.
+At 17, while attending Bishop O'Dowd High School in Oakland, she gave birth as a single parent to her only child, Meena Harris.

+Harris earned her Bachelor of Arts degree from the University of California, Berkeley in 1989.
 That year, she enrolled in Stanford Law School.
-While at Stanford, she was an editor of the Stanford Law Review, and active with the East Palo Alto Community Law Project, serving as Co-Coordinator of the Domestic Violence Clinic and Co-Chair of the Student Steering Committee.
-She received her J.D. degree in 1992 "with distinction."
+While at Stanford, she was an editor of the Stanford Law Review, and active with the East Palo Alto Community Law Project, serving as Co-Coordinator of the Domestic Violence Clinic and co-chair of the Student Steering Committee.
+She earned her J.D. degree in 1992 "with distinction".

 Career

 Legal

-After receiving her J.D. degree from Stanford Law School, Harris served as a law clerk for United States District Court Judge James Ware in the Northern District of California.
+After receiving her J.D. degree from Stanford Law School, Harris served as a law clerk for United States District Court judge James Ware in the Northern District of California.
 In 1994, Harris joined the San Francisco law firm of Jackson Tufts Cole & Black, LLP, working in civil and criminal litigation.
+The firm dissolved in 1999.

 Harris served as an adjunct law professor at the University of San Francisco School of Law.
 She also taught gender discrimination at U.C.
-Hastings College of the Law and contract law at New College of California School of Law and was Dean at Lincoln Law School of San Jose.

-She was later appointed Dean and Chief Executive Officer of Lincoln Law School of San Jose.
-At 29, she was one of the youngest law school deans ever in the United States, and the only Black woman at the time.
+Hastings College of the Law, contract law at the now closed New College of California School of Law, and was dean of the Lincoln Law School of San Jose.
+At 29, she was one of the youngest law school deans in the United States, and the only Indian woman at the time.